Last Updated: February 21, 2023

 PROJECT UPDATES:

-February 24, 2023 Update — If you live in the project area, please expect to receive a letter in the mail from City staff shortly.
+April 4, 2023 Update — If you live in the project area, please expect to receive a letter in the mail from City staff shortly.
 Temporary construction easements are being requested to allow the City’s contractor to regrade a portion of each existing driveway so that they will tie in to the new sidewalk, to reconnect water services, to relocate sanitary sewer service cleanouts, and to limb trees as necessary for sight distance.
-Homeowners that have fences that are located within the City’s right-of-way should have received a letter from the City already informing them that their fences will need to be relocated outside of the City’s right-of-way.

 Timeline